Near Optimal Approximations and Finite Memory Policies for POMPDs with Continuous Spaces: Finite Memory Based Compression

 The finite memory approximation method we have presented in this section results in a compression scheme with a loss of optimality since the information prior to time $t-N$ is ignored.
 This loss, on the other hand, is controllable with the term $L_t$ (\ref{loss_constant}).
 Furthermore, the state space of this approximation is $\mathds{Y}^N\times \mathds{U}^{N-1}$ where $N$ is fixed and thus the state space does not grow over time.
 To track this finite memory state, the controller do not have to perform an extra compression step and can simply use the finite memory variables as they are.

-However, for continuous observation spaces, the finite memory approximation will still not be feasible.
-In the next section, we will focus on the discretization of the observation space.
+However, for continuous observation spaces, the finite memory approximation will still not be leading to a finite model.
+To this end, in the next section, we will focus on the discretization of the observation space.
 We first focus on the observation discretization without the finite memory requirement, and then we combine the observation discretization with the finite memory method.